Information Security

 Not only technical security is important here, but also policy, risk management and awareness within the organization.
 Administrators are also given an explicit responsibility.
 They must be able to demonstrate that they have taken measures and have knowledge of the risks.

-Where do you start?
+Where do you start with NIS2?

-Demonstrated compliance
+Demonstrated NIS2 compliance

 The transition from NIS to NIS2 requires more than just technical measures.
 It is about demonstrable responsibility, risk management and cooperation throughout the chain.
 By starting now with a baseline measurement or NIS2 check, you avoid having to act under time pressure later.
 And with the right guidance you can ensure that your organization is not only compliant, but also works in a truly safer way.